Boulia, Queensland: Climate

+Boulia experiences a hot desert climate (Köppen: BWh), with very hot, occasionally rainy summers, and very mild, dry winters with cool nights and rare frosts.
+Average maxima vary from 22.9 C in July to 38.6 C in December.
+Average annual rainfall is very low: 258.3 mm, occurring within 24.1 rainfall days.
+Rainfall is extraordinarily erratic, as while only 24.1 mm fell in 1905; 464.9 mm was recorded in January 1974 alone.
+The town is very sunny, averaging 186.4 clear days and only 43.6 cloudy days annually.
+Extreme temperatures have ranged from -1.4 C on 31 August 1906 to 48.3 C on 7 February 1915.

 Events

 The town hosts the Boulia Camel Races, the longest camel race (running a 1500m cup final) on the Australian camel racing circuit.

 Each year at Easter, the Boulia Racecourse reserve plays host to a rodeo, campdrafting, and horse racing event which is a social highlight for the district.

 During August drag races are held at the Boulia Airport which attracts an enthusiastic crowd.

 Facilities

 Boulia has a range of public facilities open to the community.
 These include a public library, public hall, sports complex, racecourse, the Min Min encounter tourist centre, museum, visitor information centre, and camel races.
 The Boulia Shire Council operates a public library at 18 Burke Street.

 An 18-hole golf course with sand greens is located on the Boulia Winton Road.
 Greens fees are not charged for the use of this course and a clubhouse with bar facilities is available.

 Boulia has Australia's first three-dimensional zebra crossing which is based on an optical illusion.
 It is to improve road safety and also to be a tourist attraction.
 It was introduced in 2018 after Boulia Shire Council mayor Rick Britton saw similar crossings in Iceland, Malaysia, India, New Zealand and the United States on social media.

 The Boulia branch of the Queensland Country Women's Association has its rooms at 61 Moonah Street.